giordano/Cuba.jl/README.md

 ```julia
 julia> Pkg.add("Cuba")
 ```

+Installation script will download Cuba Library source code and build the Cuba shared object.
+In order to accomplish this task a C compiler is needed.

 You may need to update your package list with `Pkg.update()` in order to get the latest version of `Cuba.jl`.